soyandresdev/trueke/docs/architecture.md

 ## Frontend

 React 19 with the React Compiler, Vite and strict TypeScript.
-The state rules come from the problems of the previous project:
+The state rules avoid common problems in React apps (extra renders, copied server data):

 - **Server data lives only in TanStack Query.** It is never copied into `useState` with an effect.
 Forms use React Hook Form's `values` to follow the server data.
 - **Client state lives in Zustand, and there is little of it**: the session tokens and the pop-up messages.